Ron English: Murals, street art and public interventions

+Since the early 1980s, English has painted on buildings, billboards and other outdoor surfaces.
+English also paints commissioned murals, for example the Richmond Mural Project in Virginia, and a series of large-scale POPaganda murals produced in Jersey City as part of municipal and developer-sponsored public art initiatives and legal murals in Southern California.

-Culture jamming and billboard interventions
+Culture jamming

-Commentary on English's public work frequently situates his billboard practice within "culture jamming" or "subvertising", using commercial advertising space as a site for critical interventions.
+English's billboard work has been described "culture jamming" or "subvertising", using commercial advertising space as a site for critical interventions.
 A career monograph published by Last Gasp describes him as a "seminal figure in the subvertising, or culture jamming movement" and states that he has "pirated over a thousand billboards" by replacing existing advertisements with hand-painted parodies.
-British newspaper coverage characterises these actions as a "guerrilla war against corporate America", highlighting long-running campaigns in which English and collaborators repaint or paste over cigarette, liquor and fast-food advertising.
+British newspaper coverage characterises these actions as a "guerrilla war against corporate America", such as long-running campaigns in which English and collaborators repaint or paste over cigarette, liquor and fast-food advertising.

-Journalistic profiles highlight recurring billboard images that rework corporate mascots and logos.
-Examples include anti-smoking pieces that parody Joe Camel and fast-food imagery featuring obese or distorted versions of Ronald McDonald and other mascots, as well as political figures rendered with skeletal "grin" faces.
-Commentators describe these characters as deliberately exaggerated and sometimes grotesque, designed to draw viewers toward familiar branding while redirecting attention to issues such as obesity, addiction and political propaganda.
+Recurring billboard images that rework corporate mascots and logos include anti-smoking pieces that parody Joe Camel and fast-food imagery featuring obese or distorted versions of Ronald McDonald and other mascots, as well as political figures rendered with skeletal "grin" faces.
+These characters are deliberately grotesque, designed to draw viewers toward familiar branding while redirecting attention to issues such as obesity, addiction and political propaganda.

-He has applied similar strategies to product packaging and smaller-scale advertising formats.
-Interviews describe projects in which he designed spoof cereal boxes, cigarette packets and other packages and then placed them on shop shelves through "reverse shoplifting" or "shop gifting", allowing shoppers to encounter the parodies in ordinary retail environments.
+He has applied similar strategies to product packaging and smaller-scale advertising formats; for example he designed spoof cereal boxes, cigarette packets and other packages and then placed them on shop shelves through "reverse shoplifting" or "shop gifting", allowing shoppers to encounter the parodies in ordinary retail environments.

-Although not a formal member, English has at times collaborated with the San Francisco–based Billboard Liberation Front, a collective known for altering commercial billboards to carry anti-corporate or political messages.
-The group's own history records a joint action with English during a 2002 campaign, and art-writing on ad takeovers cites him among the artists associated with billboard modification in North America.